evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 ```

 ...and only a reboot can fix the WiFi and fix Pwnagotchi's apparent blindness.
 This is why the `mon_max_blind_epochs` parameter exists—to reboot the RPi0W board automatically whenever this happens.
 This `mon_max_blind_epochs` parameter is the number of epochs (or rounds of recon) during which Pwnagotchi has no detection of any APs on any channels it hops on.
 Maybe someday somebody will fix this, but until that happens, `mon_max_blind_epochs` will be the existing work-around.
 See GitHub issue [#267](https://github.com/evilsocket/pwnagotchi/issues/267) and [this tweet](https://twitter.com/evilsocket/status/1170631160197779457) from @evilsocket for more details.

-## Random Info

-* **On a rpi0w, it'll take approximately 30 minutes to load the AI**.
-* `/var/log/pwnagotchi.log` is your friend.
-* if connected to a laptop via usb data port, with internet connectivity shared, magic things will happen.
-* If you get `[FAILED] Failed to start Remount Root and Kernel File Systems.` while booting pwnagotchi, make sure the `PARTUUID`s for `rootfs` and `boot` partitions are the same in `/etc/fstab`.
-Use `sudo blkid` to find those values when you are using `create_sibling.sh`.